Walker, Texas Ranger: Reboot

 In September 2019, it was announced that a reboot of the series titled Walker was in development at CBS Television Studios from writer Anna Fricke, with Texas native Jared Padalecki attached to star.
 Fricke and Padalecki are also set to executive produce the project alongside Dan Lin and Lindsey Libertore from their production company Rideback, as well as Dan Spilo of Industry Entertainment.
 The CW, home of Padalecki's long-running series Supernatural, emerged as a leading contender to air the series in addition to CBS, which aired the original series.
 Like the original, the reboot, in which Walker would get a female partner, will explore morality, family, and rediscovering our lost common ground.
 The logline reads:

 "At the center of the series is Cordell Walker (Padalecki), a man finding his way back to his family while investigating crime in the state's most elite unit.
-Our broken widower and father of two returns home to Austin after being undercover for two years for a high profile case – only to discover that there's even more work to be done at home.
-In a nod to the original series, Walker and his new partner — one of the only women in Texas Rangers' history — are the modern day heroes our world needs, following their own moral code to fight for what's right, regardless of the rules."
+Our broken widower and father of two returns home to Austin after being undercover for two years for a high profile case—only to discover that there's even more work to be done at home.
+In a nod to the original series, Walker and his new partner—one of the only women in Texas Rangers' history—are the modern day heroes our world needs, following their own moral code to fight for what's right, regardless of the rules."

 In October, it was announced that Walker would air on The CW.
 On January 14, 2020, it was announced that The CW had issued the reboot with a series order.

 In February 2020, it was announced that Lindsey Morgan, Keegan Allen, Mitch Pileggi, Molly Hagan and Coby Bell were cast as Micki, Walker's female partner, Liam Walker, Walker's younger brother, Bonham Walker, Walker's father, Abeline Walker, Walker's mother and Captain Larry James, a Texas Ranger Captain.
 In March 2020, Jeff Pierre, Violet Brinson and Kale Culley were cast as Trey Barnett, an Army medic and Micki's boyfriend and Stella and August, Walker's teenage kids.

-It premiered on January 21, 2021.
+It premiered on January 21, 2021, and concluded on June 26, 2024, after four seasons.

 A prequel series titled Walker: Independence premiered on October 6, 2022.